competitive-analysis-toolchain/competitive-analysis/README.md

 - The output from Flow* is parsed by our Flowpipeanalyser, which requires the Jsoncpp library.
 We have used _libjsoncpp-dev 1.7.2-1_ which can be downloaded from [Jsoncpp Releases](https://github.com/open-source-parsers/jsoncpp/releases/tag/1.7.2) or from [Launchpad](https://launchpad.net/ubuntu/+source/libjsoncpp) for Ubuntu.
 For user's convenience, the required Jsoncpp library files (`/flowstar/lib`), header files (`flowstar/jsoncpp/json`), and make files (`/flowstar/cmake/jsoncpp`) are included in the _flowstar_ folder.
 - From the _flowstar_ folder, run the make command: `$ cd flowstar; make`

 ## Installation
-1. Create a virtual environment (say, `env`) and activate it
+1. Create a virtual environment (say, `env`) and activate it.
 - `$ python3 -m venv env`
 - `$ source env/bin/activate`

-2. Install the required tools and packages
+2. Install the required Python packages.
+Depending on your Python version and Ubuntu distribution, use the appropriate `requirements_ubuntu16_04.txt` or `requirements_ubuntu22_04.txt` file as a reference.
+These files contain the specific packages needed for the DNN training code.
+- For Python 3.6.10 on Ubuntu 16.04: `$ pip install -r requirements_ubuntu16_04.txt`
-`$ pip install -r requirements.txt`
+- For Python 3.10.6 on Ubuntu 22.04: `$ pip install -r requirements_ubuntu22_04.txt`

 ## Usage